xmlui-org/xmlui-mcp/README.md

 The MCP server will search these directories for component documentation, source code, and examples to help with XMLUI development.

 > [!TIP]
-> The rules injected into the agents' session tell them to prioritize searching How To articles,
-> which always lead to working examples.
-But it helps to say that explicitly if that is your preference.
+> The rules injected into the agent's session tell it to prioritize searching and citing How To articles which lead to non-hallucinated known-working examples.
+But it helps to say that explicitly, and in general to often say "remember the rules" because LLMs are forgetful and need constant reminding.

 ## Install